 11 And that is what some of you were.

 you were justified in the name of the Lord Jesus Christ

 and by the Spirit of our God.

 Want to dig deeper into the book of Galatians?
-At Redeemer, we are nearing the end of preaching through it.
-Here are the commentaries I have been using.
+I recommend...

 Craig Keener - Galatians: A Commentary

 Ben Witherington - Grace in Galatia: A Commentary on Paul's Letter to the Galatians

 Scot McKnight - Galatians: The NIV Application Commentary

 N. T. Wright - Galatians

 Tim Keller - Galatians for You